AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 a neural network try to predict the target form the context

-problems of SoftMax : the summation over the vocabulary is really slow when vocab is large, so in order to alleviate this matter, we see the usage of the "Hierarchical SoftMax" more often in practice.
+problems of SoftMax : the summation over the vocabulary is really slow when vocab is large, so in order to alleviate this matter, we see the usage of the "**Hierarchical SoftMax**" more often in practice.

-also negative sampling is often used to speedup the equation, that we cover later,
+also **negative sampling** is often used to speedup the equation, that we cover later,

 <img src="Deep Learning Specialization Courses 3,4,5.assets/image-20200827180348596.png" alt="image-20200827180348596" style="zoom:50%;" />

-**how to sample the context c?**  if we sample without any limitation, we often sample Stop Words from the corpus. the rare words will be dominated by the stop words.  we use different heuristic for this matter.
+**how to sample the context c?**  if we sample without any limitation, we often sample **Stop Words** from the corpus. the rare words will be dominated by the stop words.  we use different heuristic for this matter.

-we call the above described algorithm the Skip gram algorithm, CBOW (continues bag of words) is also another way to compute word embeddings. in this algorithm we try to predict the target word from the surrounding context.
+we call the above described algorithm the **SkipGram** algorithm, CBOW (continues bag of words) is also another way to compute word embeddings. in this algorithm we try to predict the target word from the surrounding context.

 #### Negative Sampling